 Stripped bare of its elaborate ornamentation, the mandala essentially consists of three basic elements: a small circle, enclosed by a square, enclosed by a large circle.
 As I see it, these three simple shapes correspond ever so neatly with the three elementary components of every great story, namely every great myth that has endured the ages.
 In The Odyssey, the classic hero’s tale, we have departure, adventure and return.
 In the Riddle of the Sphinx we hear of childhood, manhood and old age.
 The Book of Genesis speaks of Paradise, Paradise lost and Paradise regained, or in the parlance of the New Testament, we have birth, death and rebirth.
 These are but four of the best known examples, from which we could extrapolate endlessly to draw parallels with every familiar storyline.

 In other words, the simple geometry of a mandala acts as a metaphor for the simple structure of the myth, which is a metaphor in itself.
-So, let’s see if we can’t do a little metaphorical unpacking here to unravel the symbols of the human experience.Birth
+So, let’s see if we can’t do a little unpacking here to unravel the meaning and the symbols of human experience.Birth

 Our story begins in the small circle.
 A one-sided shape with neither top nor bottom, the circle signifies wholeness, unity.
 This is the circle of bliss, in the ignorance of infancy, where the undeveloped and undifferentiated psyche draws no distinction between itself and the other.
 Then the child grows and enters the square, defined as having a top and a bottom, a left and a right, perfect pairs of opposites.
 As she encounters the unknown, the child must learn to classify things, to differentiate between good and bad, and to categorize the objects of her world into neat little boxes.
 The hero spends a lifetime navigating this terrain, which many mandalas aptly portray as an intricate maze, much like the labyrinth of the Minotaur.Death